chaklam-silpasuwanchai/Python-for-Data-Science/Lectures/06-Deployment/04-AWS EC2/README.md

 ### Congrats!!
 What's next?

-I haven't go back to reconfigure the github actions.
 Try reconfigure so that everytime we commit, it changes  for us :-).

+For your reference, look at the new `.github/workflows/main.yml` at `https://github.com/chaklam-silpasuwanchai/Deploy-ML-Production` for some hints how to do so.

 Good luck!